 - Thailand – Thailand offers natural beauty, a low cost of living, and highly developed, fast-paced urban environments with a demand for English proficiency.
 Thailand’s official business language is English, so there has been a tremendous push for ESL students to learn the language in recent years.

-- United Arab Emirates – A very wealthy country that deeply values business, the UAE has a huge demand for English teachers.
-People from all over the world live and work in big cities like Abu Dhabi and Dubai, so you’ll find an English-speaking community easily.
+- United Arab Emirates – A prosperous country that deeply values business, the UAE has a huge demand for English teachers.
+People from all over the world live and work in big cities like Abu Dhabi and Dubai, so you’ll be able to find an English-speaking community.
 This will help you make connections and adapt easier to a new country.

 - Saudi Arabia – Saudi Arabia, the most conservative out of all the countries on the list, has a strong demand for TESOL instructors.
 Teaching English in this nation usually takes place on an all-expat compound, separated from the rest of the local society.